Mussil/Household-manpower-site/README.md

 # Introduction
  Human resources company is a company who hires contractor workers and offers the services of those workers to other employers according to the demands.<br />
  You can view the site at the link: https://projectsce2021.herokuapp.com/ <br />
- Human resources account details for demonstration purposes:<br />
+ Account details of a human resources worker for demonstration purposes:<br />
  Email: tair@gmail.com <br />
  Password: tair999 <br />